Ericson2314/rust-papers/README.md

     K, {          k:   ¬(LVᵢ, lv: &mut<'a, Tᵢ, Tᵣ>; LCᵢ; BCᵢ) | i ≥ 1 }
     ⊢  with_deref(k)': ¬(LV₀, lv: &mut<'a, T₀, Tᵣ>; LC₀; BC₀)
 ```
-This convoluted allows one to build a node where it and its successors just see the dereferenced lvalue instead of the reference itself.
+This convoluted rule allows one to build a node where it and its successors just see the dereferenced lvalue instead of the reference itself.
-Then, provided we can build real successors which see a reference instead, this node can be build with the reference instead.
+Then, provided we can build real successors which see a reference instead, this node too can be built with the reference instead.
-The type of the deref becomes the current type, and the type of the final type can be anything but must stay the same.
+The type of the deref lvalue becomes the current type, and the type of the final type can be anything but must stay the same.
 Let's put this into context with assign.
 Say we want to move out of a unique reference.
-The assign node "above the line" expects `deref(lv): T`, and its single successor expects `deref(lv): Uninit<_>`.
+The premised assign node expects `deref(lv): T`, and its single successor expects `deref(lv): Uninit<_>`.
-Then the "real" `with_deref(assign(..))` node expects `lv: &mut<'a, T, Whatever>`, and its "real" successor expects `lv: &mut<'a, Uninit<_>, Whatever>`.
+Then the concluded `with_deref(assign(..))` node expects `lv: &mut<'a, T, Whatever>`, and its successor expects `lv: &mut<'a, Uninit<_>, Whatever>`.
 Thus, we've moved out of a reference!

 Another crucial example is reborrowing.